 The best low-cost franchises will offer robust initial training as well as ongoing training opportunities for continued learning.

 At Cruise Planners, for example, we provide a comprehensive, in-person, week-long initial training with company executives and industry experts, known as STAR University.
-Additionally, we offer a guided, online training library housing hundreds of courses to help you grow your business, six to eight weekly live webinars and in-person training events around the country to help continue your learning.
+Additionally, we offer a guided, online training library housing hundreds of courses to help you start your own travel agency and grow your business.
+We offer six to eight weekly live webinars and in-person training events around the country to help continue your learning.

 A good low-cost franchisor should be invested in your success and provide robust training to ensure you have the knowledge and confidence to grow your business.